r-remus/handwriting-transformers/README.md

 This is a fork of [Handwriting-Transformers](https://github.com/ankanbhunia/Handwriting-Transformers).
-It's goal is to make the project pip-installable.
+It's goal is to make the project
+ * pip-installable and
+ * easier to use as a service.

 ---